debinqiu/ML_Course/Week_4/KMeansAssignment.md

         snsdata_clean[name] = preprocessing.scale(snsdata_clean[name]).astype('float64')
 ```

 Now we can perform k-means clustering analysis on those 39 standardized features.
 For simplicity, we only examine the number of clusters from 1 to 20, although they can be up to 39 clusters.
 In effect, it is rather safe to only check 1-10 clusters.
+The Python code to run k-means clustering is as follows.
 ```python
 # perform k-means clustering for each k between 1 - 20
 >>> from scipy.spatial.distance import cdist